84chain/karuta-assist-2nd-archive/README.md

 An archive for the 2nd instance of the karuta assist bot

-Due to recent slash command changes made by Discord and Karuta, I have decided to permanently disable my bot.
+Due to recent slash command changes made by Discord and Karuta, and Heroku no longer being free, I have decided to permanently disable my bot.
 I am sure this comes as great sadness for all 0 of you users out there, but it is what it is.

 However, all the code is still here, so if anyone wishes to run this bot again, feel free to edit the code attached and start up a new bot.